Teaching During Turbulent Times

 6. Frame conversations carefully.

 Be transparent with students about the conversation's purpose and how it maps onto course learning outcomes or values.
-For example, instructors may want students to become more self-aware, to engage in perspective-taking, or to connect the subject matter of the class to broader contexts.
+For example, instructors may want students to become more self-aware, to engage in perspective- taking, or to connect the subject matter of the class to broader contexts.
 Revisit any community norms around classroom participation or group engagement that have already been established or use this as an opportunity to co-create some “ground rules” together to promote constructive and reflective conversation.
 Arao & Clemen (2013) provide concrete suggestions for “transforming a conversation that can otherwise be treated merely as setting tone and parameters or an obligation to meet...into an integral and important component” of the learning experience.
 Students should play a role in defining “safety,” and instructors should prioritize ensuring it (Harper & Neubauer, 2020).
-Proactively establishing community norms can equip both instructors and students to respond to turbulent events more meaningfully and collectively when they arise.
+Proactively establishing community norms or discussion guidelines can equip both instructors and students to respond to turbulent events more meaningfully and collectively when they arise.

 7. Recognize that students are diverse in their identities, opinions, and experiences.